-Our bird banding and monitoring programs document species activity in more detail, but the simple checklist linked below provides a quick look at what's been seen during the last two years.
+Our bird banding and monitoring programs document species activity in more detail, but the simple checklist linked below provides a quick look at what's been seen over time.